Two recent studies about the state of the church in the US have further demonstrated the tenuous situation of American Christianity.

 In other words, rather than the programmatic nature of contemporary church planting strategies concerned with their mission statements, the church of Jesus Christ already established by Him remembers His mission statement to “make disciples of all nations by baptizing them in the name of the Father, Son, and Holy Spirit and teaching them to keep everything He has commanded” (Matt 28:19-20).

 To avert the looming crisis in American Christianity will require a rediscovery of the church, her Bridegroom, and her mission.
 The degree to which we are willing to journey on such a rediscovery will be measured by our recognition that some plant, others water, but God causes the growth (1 Cor 3:6).
-In the meantime, here are four questions that help diagnose current church planting strategies:
+In the meantime, here are six questions that help diagnose current church planting strategies:

 - Does our current strategy give people permission to not be disciples?